QuantConnect/lean-cli/README.md

   Scaffold a Lean configuration file and data directory.

 Options:
-  -l, --language [python|csharp]  The default language to use for new projects --verbose                       Enable debug logging --help                          Show this message and exit.
+  --organization TEXT             The name or id of the organization the Lean CLI will be scaffolded for -l, --language [python|csharp]  The default language to use for new projects --verbose                       Enable debug logging --help                          Show this message and exit.